House of Soterius von Sachsenheim: Edith Jeanette Soterius von Sachsenheim

 Edith Jeanette Soterius von Sachsenheim was born on 26 December 1887, in Marienburg (Feldioara).
 From an early age, she displayed artistic talent in painting and her parents supported her wish to follow a career in this field.
 After completing a two-year course (1903–04) at Hermannstadt (Sibiu) Art College, her father brought her to stay with relatives in England, where she spent one year (1904–05) taking up English and art classes.
 She was granted permission by the National Gallery to copy museum works, and here she developed an interest in Turner's watercolours, a visible influence in her early works.

-In 1907, her father decided that she should continue her studies in Munich, where she enrolled at the Royal College of Art and Crafts.
+In 1907, her father decided that she should continue her studies, and she enrolled at the Royal College of Art and Crafts in Munich.
 Here she visited the artistic circle of Professor Moritz Heymann, where she met artists that had a close affinity to the Jugend group, with paintings influenced by the Art Nouveau style.
-Apart from returning home for holidays she spent three years studying in Munich, In 1911, Edith returned to Transylvania where she had her first exhibition at the Brașov Galleries.
-In 1912 she married Dr. med.
+Apart from returning home for holidays she spent three years studying at the Royal College of Arts and Crafts in Munich, In 1911, Edith returned to Transylvania where she had her first exhibition at the Brașov Galleries.
+In 1912, she married Dr. med.
 Franz Herfurth, becoming the mother of three children, Editha, Günther and Eva.
 The family obligations limited her artistic pursuits for some time.
 In 1926, she divorced and in 1927 she married her childhood friend, Professor Ludwig Herbert (who died in 1936).

 After this heartbreak, Edith moved to south Germany, then Poland and then Austria, she painted where she could, producing mainly watercolours of the places she lived in and visited.
 These works are influenced to some extent by her formerly mentioned early encounter with Turner's art.
 In 1955, she moved to London, England, to live with her daughter Eva.
 Here she drew portraits and painted mainly roses right up to her death at the age of 83 in 1970.

 In her lifetime, Edith created over 200 paintings, drawings and lithographs, now in several museums or in possession of friends and relatives across Europe.
 In 1998, the Transylvanian Museum from Gundelsheim, Germany staged a retrospective exhibition and bought fifty of her paintings, some of which are on permanent display in the museum.
 In 1999, The Gundelsheim collection was exhibited in Munich at the Haus des Deutschen Ostens.
 In 2001, the Military History Museum of Vienna bought three portraits of World War One officers, to be displayed there.